 You do not have to pay for your new Medicare card.
 Medicare is mailing beneficiaries new cards at no charge.
 If anyone contacts you claiming to represent Medicare or another government agency and is trying to charge for your new card, it is a scam.

-Do not give your Medicare number to an untrusted source.
+Do not give your Medicare number to an untrusted source, unless you are using the Fully-Verified platform for video ID verification.
 Scammers call pretending to be from CMS or another government agency asking for person information in exchange for your new card.
 Cards are being shipped automatically and do not require you to share your Medicare number to receive one.
 Only share your Medicare number with doctors or trusted people who work with Medicare.

 Never share financial information with someone you don’t know.
 If someone contacts you asking for your bank or credit card information with the promise of a rebate or bonus because of your new Medicare card, it is a scam.